 Level: Tier 1 & Tier 2

-So many websites just cover the basics, and they don't hit on those higher-level math concepts.
+So many websites cover the basics and don’t hit on those higher-level math concepts.
 This website is great for Tier 1 and Tier 2 intervention for more advanced math classes.

 The site has lesson plans and printable materials that make it easy to implement, and there are many hands-on performance tasks.

-One thing I really liked about the site, is that there are performance tasks are sorted from “novice” to “expert” meaning you can do some differentiating in your classroom to best support all learners.
-While you're working with your struggling students to build conceptual knowledge using a novice task, you can be challenging your advanced learners.
+One thing I liked about the site is that performance tasks are sorted from “novice” to “expert,” meaning you can do some differentiating in your classroom to support all learners best.
+While working with your struggling students to build conceptual knowledge using a novice task, you can challenge your advanced learners.

 The tasks are also all real-life scenarios, which makes them engaging and purposeful.